truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -d '{ "content": "corrected or updated text" }'
 ```

-**Description:** Updates the content or details of a specific message in the agent’s history.
-This can be used to correct a message after the fact (for example, editing a user’s message or a system prompt in the history) or to add annotations.
+**Description:** Updates the content or details of a specific message in the agent's history.
+This can be used to correct a message after the fact (for example, editing a user's message or a system prompt in the history) or to add annotations.

 **Request Body:** You provide the fields to update.
 Common usage is to change the `content` of a message.
-Depending on message type, there are different allowed updates (the API defines different update object schemas for system vs user vs assistant messages, etc. – the documentation references “Update System Message object”, “Update User Message object”, etc., each with certain properties).
+Depending on message type, there are different allowed updates (the API defines different update object schemas for system vs user vs assistant messages, etc. – the documentation references "Update System Message object", "Update User Message object", etc., each with certain properties).
 In practice, providing a new `content` string is supported for most message types.

 **Response Fields:** Returns the updated message object.
 The message will reflect changes such as new `content` text.
 The response can vary by message type: the API might return the full message or a standardized representation.
 According to the docs, the response can be one of multiple variants (System Message, User Message, etc.).
-In each case, you will get the message’s fields (id, content, etc.) updated.
-For example, if you edited a system message, you’d receive a System Message object with its properties, if you edited a user message, a User Message object, and so on.
+In each case, you will get the message's fields (id, content, etc.) updated.
+For example, if you edited a system message, you'd receive a System Message object with its properties, if you edited a user message, a User Message object, and so on.
 (The variant breakdown is managed internally – essentially you get the same message back in the same structure it would appear in list messages.)

 ### POST `/v1/agents/{agent_id}/messages/async` – Send Message Asynchronously